clemensschoemig/shipdetectR/README.md

 # shipdetectR

-**shipdetectR** is an R package for detecting ships in Synthetic Aperture Radar (SAR) imagery using brightness thresholding, spatial clustering, and geometric bounding.
+**shipdetectR** is an R package for detecting ships in Synthetic Aperture Radar (SAR) imagery.

-Supports Sentinel-1 data.
-It uses shapefiles to mask land and isolate potential vessels on open water.
+It uses brightness thresholding, spatial clustering and geometric bounding toisolate potential vessels on open water.

-The example dataset is based on Sentinel-1 imagery that was terrain-corrected using the SNAP software.
----
+It Supports Sentinel-1 data and uses shapefiles to mask land.

-## 📦 Installation
+## Installation

 Install from GitHub:

 ```r
 devtools::install_github("clemensschoemig/shipdetectR")
 ```

 ## How it works